 O’Hagan was born in Wiesbaden, Germany, and was raised in the United States.
 He enjoys working in several media, but his primary focus is in pastels and oils.
-Although he appreciates many different forms of art, his main interests include the paintings of several late 19th century American, French, Spanish, and Russian painters Continuous study of these painters has had a strong influence on O’Hagan’s own art.
+Although he appreciates many different forms of art, his main interests include the paintings of several late 19th century American, French, Spanish, and Russian painters.
+Continuous study of these painters has had a strong influence on O’Hagan’s own art.
 Constantly challenging himself has translated into a fulfilling career in fine art encompassing several one-man shows and participation in group exhibitions in the United States, Japan, China, Canada, and France.

-In September of 2016, O’Hagan was invited to exhibit, conduct workshops and seminars, at the 2nd Biennial China International Pastel Exhibition in Suzhou, China.
+In September of 2016, he was invited to exhibit, conduct workshops and seminars, at the 2nd Biennial China International Pastel Exhibition in Suzhou, China.

 His paintings have been the subject of feature articles in numerous national and international magazines including The Pastel Journal, American Art Collector, Southwest Art, The Artist Magazine, International Artist, American Artist, United Airlines’ Hemispheres magazine, Pratique Des Arts (France), Artists and Illustrators (England), International Artist (Australia), and Gekkan Bijyutsu (Japan).
 He is also represented in four books.
 O’Hagan’s art is in public and private collections in the United States, Japan, China, Canada, and Europe.
-He is represented by galleries in Santa Fe, NM, Charleston, SC, and Desmond O’Hagan studio, Denver, CO.
+He is represented by galleries in Santa Fe, NM, Charleston, SC, Denver, CO, and Desmond O’Hagan Studio, Denver, CO.